 Bracamontes has exhibited since 1993, including shows at Mesa College, painting live at events curated by Guerilla Artz, shown in exhibitions curated by the City of Las Vegas Office of Cultural Affairs and Clark County Public Arts, displayed in the Hispanic Chamber of Commerce, Las Vegas, shown work often during the popular First Friday art crawls in Las Vegas, and exhibited in the Arts Factory.

 The exhibition runs September 4th through November 2nd, with an opening reception and visit with the artist on Saturday, September 7th, from 6-8pm., and closing reception on Saturday, November 2nd, 6-8pm.

-"Meaning: The Search For" - mural-sized paintings by Nancy Good "BLOW-OUT/FLOW'r-OUT" - featuring photography and fiber art of Leon Syfrit and Holly Lay "Art-Dash" - 4-day pop-up exhibition of 10 artists benefitting Forgotten Song Foundation.
+"New Vessels, Unmade Structures" - Sumi Ink on paper and installations by Sapira Cheuk "Meaning: The Search For" - mural-sized paintings by Nancy Good "BLOW-OUT/FLOW'r-OUT" - featuring photography and fiber art of Leon Syfrit and Holly Lay "Art-Dash" - 4-day pop-up exhibition of 10 artists benefitting Forgotten Song Foundation.
 "Use Other Door" - National Juried Show featuring 20 artists from across the country "PARADE" - Cirque du Solieil's Annual Employee's Art Exhibit featuring 26 artists "Nunca Ida: Never Gone" - Solo exhibition of Biscuit Street Preacher "See, Touch & Go Dream: The Burning Tapestries" - solo exhibition of Nancy Good's large format digital art on fabric "12 Inches of Sin" - 6th Annual Provocative Art Exhibition